k0sproject/k0smotron/docs/capi-remotemachine-okta-asa.md

 # Using Remote Machine with Okta ASA

-Okta Advanced Server Aceess (ASA) is a solution that enables secure access to SSH servers.
+Okta Advanced Server Access (ASA) is a solution that enables secure access to SSH servers.
 This guide will walk you through the process of preparing your management cluster to use the Remote Machine provider with Okta ASA.

 ## Prerequisites